Exormeter/mgba-websockets/README.md

 # mGBA-WebSockets

-**mGBA-WebSockets** is a lightweight WebSocket server written in pure Lua, designed to run directly inside the mGBA emulator.
+**mGBA-WebSockets** is a lightweight WebSocket server written in pure Lua, designed to run directly inside the mGBA emulator script engine.
 It allows external clients—such as browsers or CLI tools—to connect to and interact with a running mGBA instance.

 The project has **no external dependencies** and works out of the box with mGBA’s scripting environment.